Frequently Asked Questions:

 • How large are the territories?

 The simple answer is as large as you want them to be.
-Your standard territory will contain approximately 180,000 potential customers.
+Your standard territory will contain at least 180,000 potential customers.
 However if you want a larger territory and gain sole ownership of a specific town or city you can.
 We are flexible and open to suggestions.

 • Do I have my own area to operate my PC PAL franchise in?